 What is Apple HomeKit?

 Apple Homekit is a platform baked into iOS for controlling your smart home.
-The idea is simple, instead of having a tonne of different smart home apps on your phone that don’t speak to each other, HomeKit brings them all together, offering control front and centre on your devices, as well as via Siri.
+The idea is simple, instead of having a tonne of different smart home apps on your phone that don’t speak to each other, HomeKit brings them all together, offering control front and centre on your devices, as well as via Siri on your iPhone, iPad, Apple Watch or HomePod.

-But that’s to tell half the story.
+But that’s to tell only half of the story.
 In fact there are two elements to Apple HomeKit.
 HomeKit itself is a standard, a background software technology that devices need to comply with to get access to the club.
-The front-facing element of HomeKit is Apple Home, the smartphone app.
+The front-facing element of HomeKit is Apple Home, the iOS app you'll find on iPhones and iPads.

 How does HomeKit work?